-A line break is a poetic device which is used at the end of a line and the beginning of the next line in a poem.
-It could be employed without traditional punctuation.
-Also it can be described as a point where in a line is divided into two halves at the end of a line.
-Sometimes, examples of line break at mid-clause where they create enjambment.
+A line break is a poetic device that is used at the end of a line, and the beginning of the next line in a poem.
+It can be employed without traditional punctuation.
+Also, it can be described as a point wherein a line is divided into two halves.
+Sometimes, a line break that occurs at mid-clause creates enjambment.

 Which he did wave against my throat, I have ta’en

 There are two line break examples in the given passage.
 One line break cuts the line, “I have ta’en his head from him” in the middle, placing the line break at the end of the second line.
 Another line break is used in the fourth line, “I” being a person has an absolute meaning.
 These line breaks are determining the visual shape of this text.

 Example #2: Ulysses (By Alfred Lord Tennyson)

 “Match’d with an aged wife, I mete and dole

 Unequal laws unto a savage race,

 That hoard, and sleep, and feed, and know not me.